-Along with the energetic city, the central location of Osaka makes it a perfect base for day trips.
+Along with being an energetic city, the central location of Osaka makes it a perfect base for day trips.
 From Osaka you can explore the ancient temples of Kyoto, feed the majestic bowing deer of Nara, learn about Hiroshima’s history, and taste some of the world’s most high-quality beef in Kobe.

 Make sure to check out some practical things to know before you visit Japan here.

-Best Things To Do In Osaka
+31 Best Things To Do In Osaka

-1. Wander the serene Osaka Castle
+1. Osaka Castle

-Insider Tip… for the best photo / view of Osaka Castle head to the Japanese Gardens, where you will find a pond which creates a nice reflection of the castle.
+For the best photo / view of Osaka Castle head to the Japanese Gardens, where you will find a pond which creates a nice reflection of the castle.

 You might also like: Osaka Digital Nomad Guide